Cbeth95/zet/README.md

         1b.
 Another thought about topic 1
     2. Another topic

-With technology, you would use hyerlinks of those UIDs in order to link each thought, or you can use tags to organize those thoughts into certain topics.

-Either way, you are creating a web of personal knowledge that you can go back to and review.
-These notes are atomic in order to break complex problems into simpler ideas that can be connected together.
-It will take practice, but I think this way can help information retention for that very fact.

-# Prototype

-The fantasy is cool and all but I need to break it down into simpler steps:
+>This is just my understanding of the system.
+This README will update when I understand it a little more

+By making each slip exactly one thought in your own words, you retain more information about the topic you are 'zetteling'(?) about.
+Notes are no longer a long page but a collection of individual thoughts.

+## Usage
+This repo is an attempt an emulation of this technique using neovim.
+The command `gf` actually searches for a file under that current position of the cursor and opens it in a new buffer.
+Linking each thought would be as simple as:

+        A thought (Link to another thought)[ UID.md ]

+If you're using neovim, you wouldn't be dealing with a bunch of windows/tabs but different buffers.

+Eventually of course we would need to add functionality to more editors but for simplicity, I'm just using my personal editor.

+## Goals

-1. Have a main command 'zet'
+### Have a main command 'zet'

     This main command would open a neovim buffer with the title of [timestamp] Write the thought down, save and then exit.

-2. The program needs a way of __linking__
+### The program needs a way of __linking__
-    If I just wanted the current thought to link to previous thought, maybe just add a -p tag to the main command?

-    But if I wanted to link a zettel that I don't know the unique ID of, what then?
-    Maybe just tags would work, but I want this to be automatically organized.

-    1. Create a UID directory through arguments(zet 1123) or command tags(-n[ew]) and then
-        each subsequent zet will be in that topic until a new topic is made.
-    2. Create a named directory that's then used as a zet argument (zet elephants) Then each zet will still have a UID, but it will be automatically grouped with the argument that was passed.
+As already discussed in the usage section, we can link a file by using a file link.
+If we're in the same directory, we can just use `gf` but we can add more linking capabilities as we go.
-3. The zet needs to be __reviewed__
+### The zet needs to be __reviewed__

-    As talked about previously, we need a way to review groups of zettels
+There can be a few ways to do this:

 1. zet -r\[eview\] elephants

 Could print a buffer where a combination of zets is compiled.
-Which kind of defeates the purpose

 2. zet -b\[browse\] elephants

-    Could open a Telescope window that has a list of that topic/tag.
+Could open a telescope.nvim window that shows list of that topic/tag.
 Then we can link accordingly inside each zet.